Slzdude/article-picker/README.md

 }
 ```
 Like the `Content` parameter shown above, you can specify the begin and end string of content.
 This is always useful and should be specify each time.

+You can also add `filter` to content to process your data
 ## Reference
 Libs now:
  - https://github.com/aaronsw/html2text